Frequently Asked Questions

 Any qualified student who has a physical or mental impairment which substantially limits one or more major life activities, such as walking, seeing, hearing, speaking, breathing, learning and/or working, can receive assistance at MVNU as provided in Section 504 of the Rehabilitation Act of 1973 and in the applicable provisions of the Americans with Disabilities Act of 1990.

-The office of Academic Support serves as the campus contact for any disability related needs that students may have.
-Below is a brief overview of Disability Services and a description of the steps that students follow in order to use these services.
-More comprehensive information is provided here.
+The office of Academic Support serves as the campus contact for any disability-related needs that students may have.
+Learn more about MVNU’s Disability Services, including all steps that students follow in order to use these services.